 Learn how to brew the perfect cup of coffee at home every time.

 Everyday there are millions of Google searches for recipes.
 The perfect cup of coffee isn’t magic, it’s science.
 The recipes below use coffee extraction methods to achieve the perfect cup of coffee every time.
 For pour overs and Chemex, we use a coffee to water ratio of 1:16.
-That means for every one gram of water we use one gram of coffee.
+That means for every one gram of coffee we use 16 grams of water.
 Just like all scientific experiments, using a set of adjustable variables will help you dial-in the perfect brew.
 Every coffee brews a little differently.
 Experiment by changing one variable at a time until you get the perfect balance of bitter, acid and sweetness.
 Try to taste for the Thread Coffee tasting notes found on our bags.
 The tasting notes represent flavour, acidity, and body.

 Variables: